 IPFS is still a developing protocol and content is often unavailable or slow to load for reasons outside of Cloudflare’s control.
 Usually, this happens for one of the following reasons:

-Sometimes content you request through our gateway will never load.
-Usually this happens because all the nodes that were storing the content have gone offline (or are not reachable by our gateway).
-Content will only stay on the IPFS network only as long as there’s at least one node that is serving it.
+Content will only stay on the IPFS network as long as there’s at least one node that’s serving it.
 If all of the nodes that were serving a given piece of content go offline, the content will be inaccessible until one of them comes back online.

 It’s common for people who run an IPFS node on their home WiFi to have very long wait times or a high rate of request failure.
 This is because the rest of the nodes in the IPFS network have difficulty connecting to them through their NAT (Internet router).
 This can be solved by setting up Port Forwarding on the router, to direct external connections to port 4001 to the host with the IPFS node, or by moving the node to a hosted server/VM.